PikaByter/auto_etherealfarm/README.md

 - [x] Legacy activate weather, such as Seed stages not activating mist.
 - [x] When switching to Seed stage, keep the growing speed fruit until the end of the growth phase, then switch back to seed fruit.
 During this period, do not enable weather.
 The same applies when switching to Spore.
 - [ ] Update default weather auto-selection: During the Seed stage, try two types of weather and choose the one with the highest seed yield.
 For the other two stages, choose the weather with the highest spore yield.
-- [ ] Auto-transcension is determined by the average resin yield.
+- [x] Auto-transcension is determined by the average resin yield.
 When the stage is Spore and the crop is grown up, check every ten seconds.
-If the yield continues to decrease for 4 minutes, initiate auto-transcension.
+If the yield continues to decrease for 3 minutes, initiate auto-transcension.

 ### Usability
 - [ ] Configure triggers for transcension.